 Beth Hershenhart, Founder and CEO

-Beth Hershenhart is founder and Chief Executive Officer of Innovative Resources Group, a full service international consulting practice for nonprofit organizations and institutions.
-Beth has pioneered and implemented her unique Strategic Action Process™ that refines traditional campaign approaches, resulting in better and faster results for the firm's clients.
-This trademark process has worked effectively for organizations as diverse as hunger and homelessness programs, community health centers, cathedrals, land trusts, museums, historic sites, public libraries, private schools, public broadcasting and public policy research centers.
+Beth Hershenhart is the founder and Chief Executive Officer of Innovative Resources Group, a full service international consulting practice for nonprofit organizations and institutions.
+Beth has pioneered and implemented her unique Strategic Action Process™ that refines traditional capacity building approaches, resulting in better and faster results for the firm's clients.
+This trademark process has worked effectively for organizations as diverse as community health centers, cathedrals, land trusts, museums, historic sites, public libraries, private schools, public broadcasting and public policy research centers.

 Prior to her consulting practice, Beth held senior positions with the New York State Legislature, United Way and Union College.
 She is past chair and an active member of the Association of Philanthropic Counsel (APC).
 She was a charter member and President of the Capital Region chapter of Women in Development and is a 30-year member of the Association of Fundraising Professionals (AFP).
 Knowing that fundraising professionals need to have continuing education, she developed the curriculum for a best practices seminar series for AFP with a special focus on government relations, advocacy, positioning and messaging.